Nobody-2025/CaReTS/README.md

 3. Dataset & Input/Output Setup

 By default, the forecasting mode is 15-input-6-output.
 To change input-output ratio: adjust settings when loading the training and test sets in load_data_new method.
+During training, the model automatically detects the input and output lengths.

 🔗 References & Acknowledgements